cotarr/irc-hybrid-client/README.md

 requiring only editing of the configurations files.

-In the case where the web page files have been edited, you may want to regenrate a new folder containing replacement minified files for the web page.
+In the case where the web page files have been edited, you may want to regenerate a new folder containing replacement minified files for the web page.
 The there is a separate repository for this called [irc-hybrid-client-dev-tools](https://github.com/cotarr/irc-hybrid-client-dev-tools).
 There are complete instructions for use of this utility in the